MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagrtfsyncbodycount-canonical-property.md

 api_type:
 - COM
 ms.assetid: b7267be4-8d5c-4dc7-86b2-651e03e84f9b
 description: "Contains a count of the significant characters of the message text.
-These properties are not intended to be used directly by client applications."
+These properties aren't intended to be used directly by client applications."
 ---

 # PidTagRtfSyncBodyCount Canonical Property